-Where to Go: Assam and Meghalaya are the easiest states to visit and have the best infrastructure.
+- Where to Go: Assam and Meghalaya are the easiest states to visit and have the best infrastructure.
 There are also no permit or registration requirements for Indians or foreigners in these states.
 Nagaland is developing as a tourist destination but roads are still in poor condition.
 Arunachal Pradesh is perhaps the most difficult state to visit due to its permit requirements and remoteness.
 However, it has many attractions such as Tawang Buddhist monastery, tribes, and music festivals.

-Find out more about north east India states and their attractions.
+Find out more about Northeast Indian states and their attractions.